vytautaskubilius/container-cicd-gh-actions-poc/README.md

-# container-cicd-gh-actions-poc
-GitHub Actions PoC for building container images and publishing to AWS ECR
+# GitHub Actions PoC for building and publishing container images to AWS ECR